LytexWZ/Spty-prm/README.md

 1 Delete your spotify app
 	1.0 go Settings> Apps> Spotify >Uninstall

-2 Download the APK labeled as "SPTYPRMAPK"
+2 Go to the "ANDROID" folder and get in the link to download the apk from mediafire

 3 Open it and press Install